RudkiwalA236/Sales_Data_Analysis_Project/README.md

 # Sales_Data_Analysis
-### Dataset, Tableau File and Final Dashboard is uploaded!!
+### Dataset, Tableau File and Final Dashboard are uploaded!!
 Data from a Sales dataset has being analysed and visualised using Tableau.

 *** Overview: